My Birthday Episode: Year 8

 This week, Edwin Newman is the guest host of the news.
 Belushi drops in as his rapping character that he introduced last week to rap about current affairs, Mary Gross plays her agro character who rants and raves about meaningless holidays, and Sweetchuck British standards and practices character returns to criticize Edwin appearance only to get blasted by seltzer water.

-This was followed by a Western sketch where a gang of gunfighters are heading into town and Gary Kroeger plays a young cowboy who seeks the help of old-timer Edwin Newman, a retired gunfighter on how he can plan to stop them which turns into a conversation about height and how he was more of a letter writer than a fighter and won most of his battles by using the law.
+This was followed by a Western sketch where a gang of gunfighters head into town.
+Gary Kroeger plays a young cowboy from said town who seeks the help of retired gunfighter, Edwin Newman, to come up with a plan to stop the approaching gang.
+This turns into a conversation about height and how Newman was more of a letter writer than a fighter.
+He won most of his battles by using the law.
 The bad guys eventually arrive and we see the sloppiest gun draw ever.

 Kool And The Gang then returned to the stage to perform Celebration.